msberends/AMR/README.md

 # 5 PSEAER    R    R    -    -    R
 ```

-Bacteria ID's can be retrieved with the `guess_bactid` function.
+Bacteria IDs can be retrieved with the `guess_bactid` function.
 It uses any type of info about a microorganism as input.
 For example, all these will return value `STAAUR`, the ID of *S. aureus*:
 ```r
 guess_bactid("stau")
 guess_bactid("STAU")